Silicones are in many shampoos, conditioners, and styling products on the shelf.

 Hair Type What Silicones Do What Works Better

-Fine / Thin Hair • Weighs hair down
+Fine / Thin Hair • Coats hair in a heavy film

-Oily / Buildup-Prone • Traps oil and sweat
+Oily / Buildup-Prone • Sits on the scalp and traps residue

 What Are Silicones and Why Are They in Hair Products?